Ayms/node-Tor/README.md

 Javascript implementation of a Tor (or Tor like) anonymizer network (The Onion Router https://www.torproject.org/)

+For a quick look, see the demo video on [Peersm] (http://www.peersm.com)

 Example of implementations:

 * Peersm (http://www.peersm.com) : Anonymous peer to peer download inside browsers and distributed database inside browsers (torrent like but better and safe)